sara-hrad/sara-hrad.github.io/source/research/index.md

 As an undergraduate student, I was part of a dedicated team that successfully designed and built a prototype of a Coanda Unmanned Aerial Vehicle (UAV).
 This project allowed me to gain hands-on experience in aircraft design and engineering, as well as the principles of aerodynamics.
 Our team's achievement in creating a functional UAV prototype demonstrated our ability to collaborate effectively and apply theoretical knowledge to real-world engineering challenges.

 **AI PROTOTYPE OF SPINSIGHT MRI (TECH-E Course Project)**:
-- I created a **dashboard** using [Streamlit](https://github.com/sara-hrad/MRNet-app) to showcase the predictive capabilities of [ACL classifier](https://www.ahmedbesbes.com/blog/acl-tear-detection-part-2), a convlutional neural network, on [MRNet](https://stanfordmlgroup.github.io/competitions/mrnet/) MRI dataset.
+- As a team, we created a **dashboard** using [Streamlit](https://github.com/sara-hrad/MRNet-app) to showcase the predictive capabilities of an ACL classifier, a convlutional neural network, on [MRNet](https://stanfordmlgroup.github.io/competitions/mrnet/) MRI dataset.

-- Furthermore, I conducted comprehensive **business model analyses** to validate the feasibility and viability of the **Spinsight MRI** project.
+- Furthermore, we conducted comprehensive **business model analyses** to validate the feasibility and viability of the **Spinsight MRI** project.

 <!-- * Python Programming ([McMaster Manufacturing Research Institute](https://www.eng.mcmaster.ca/mcmaster-manufacturing-research-institute-mmri/)):